Little Yellow Wheelbarrow

 • Zone Requirements: 2-11

 Also known as violas, these flowers get planted a little earlier than the others if needed because they can handle a frost.
-These violas are very winter hardy and eager self-sowers in the shade of summer plants.
+A relative of the Pansy, these violas are very winter hardy and eager self-sowers in the shade of summer plants.
 One can enjoy more blooms in the fall if you cut back your violas in the heat of summer.

 • Sow Method: Start indoors